-Jon and I would have loved to hike there – there is a 12 mile hike between the fort site and the historic Salt Works on the beach.
+I would have loved to hike there – there is a 12 mile hike between the fort site and the historic Salt Works on the beach.
 Unfortunately, we still had a long drive ahead of us so we needed to get on our way…

 We had one more stop on our drive home though – a mid-afternoon meal that would qualify as a very late lunch, or very early dinner.
 We went to the Rogue Brewery!